 Our French Language Course is a great option for you, if you are eager to learn the language in a different country and culture.
 Not only will your French improve in leaps and bounds as you chat with local people, you’ll also get a direct perspective into West African life.

-French is a valuable skill to add to your CV.
+French is a valuable skill to add to your resume.
 It’s a widely-spoken language around the world, and it will help you communicate with people from several countries on different continents.

 Our French Language Course runs all year round, so you can choose when you’d like to join.
 You can study full-time by joining for a minimum of one week.